DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

     :align: center
 |

-The operator can find your calibration file under the workspace folder → pin_calibrations, if the "pin_calibrations" folder does not show up in Picking workspace, copy the folder or create a new folder and rename to “pin_calibrations“.
+you can find your calibration file under the workspace folder → pin_calibrations, if the "pin_calibrations" folder does not show up in Picking workspace, copy the folder or create a new folder and rename to “pin_calibrations“.

 Validation
 ~~~~~~~~~~~